City-of-Helsinki/mlops-template/README.md

 trust me, your code won't work for the first n+1 times, and running it with the whole dataset will waste so much time!
 This is also why we separate between the model and loss notebooks.

-In the **model** notebook, the machine learning model (or analytics or simulation) is idealized, defined and tested.
+In the **model** notebook, the machine learning model (or analytics or simulation) is explored, defined and tested.
 You can begin with scripting, but based on the script you should develop real generalizable and tested code.
-This part of the notebooks is the closest to traditional software development it gets: you create clean python code.
+This part of the notebooks is the closest to traditional software development it gets: the output is a clean Python module.

 In the **loss** notebook, you will finally fit your model to the whole dataset and evaluate it in action.
-Some call might call this step *inference*, others *evaluation*.
+Some might call this step *inference*, others *evaluation*.
 No matter the name, you evaluate the performance of your model to see if it is ready for production.
+If the results are satisfactory, you can ship your code to it's destination.
+For example Azure SDK allows you to define your code in Python and then excecute it in the cloud, seamlessly.
-If the results are satisfactory, you can then use your code as is, or ship your code to it's destination (this part depends a lot on the project, so we'll leave it to you to figure it out).
+However, this part depends a lot on the project, so we'll leave it to you to figure it out.
+If your are doing research, having the results in the notebooks might be enough for you.

 Currently, these notebooks will have to be run manually.
 In the next release, we will include additional tools `papermill` and `snakemake`,